solent-eng/solent/README.md

 /Memory management

-So far, solent development has been sloopy about memory management.
-Ideally we'd be deliberately allocating all memory using either the struct library or the C bridge.
+So far, solent has not focused on deliberate memory management.
+Ideally we'd allocate all memory and never need the garbage collector.

 It's possible that a JITting VM like pypy would manage out the remaining inefficiencies.